fariadev22/Youtube-Playlist-Naukar-Desktop/README.md

 * Ability to preview details about a playlist video e.g. title, description, thumbnail, duration, URL, owner, privacy status, date it was added to playlist on, position in playlist, details of who added the video to playlist, etc.

 ## How to Use
 * Create a client Id and client secret by registering your application on Google Cloud.
 See [link](https://support.google.com/cloud/answer/6158849?hl=en) for more details.
+Make sure that you have the YouTube Data V3 API and Gmail API enabled for your application.
 * Download the JSON file from Google Cloud console containing the id and secret and rename it to `client_secrets.json`.
 * Get the application verified from Google for full access to all its abilities.
 * Next, clone the project source code files provided in this repository.